"Mobility Work stands out from other CMMS tools, which are very constraining in terms of customization"

 I was actually fully convinced by the presentation made by Mr. Marc-Antoine Talva (Mobility Work’s CEO); this presentation allowed us to go through all the most critical maintenance issues: preventive and corrective operations, spare part management, data organization...
 This presentation convinced me to go ahead and to concretely give the tool a try.

-Is Mobility Work properly implemented in your company?
+Is the solution properly implemented in your company?

-What are Mobility Work’s main benefits according to you?
+What are the app's main benefits according to you?

 Following our deployment experience in Aniche, we developed a new structure, that is to say a deployment standard.
 It was very interesting for us not to be subject to any constraint from Mobility Work.
 These standards now allow us to deploy faster.
 This structuring takes the form of an Excel file corresponding to a very customized version of the data import document provided by Mobility Work at the beginning of the project, which we considerably enriched to obtain a deployment standard in Sekurit.
 It also helps us improve our deployment time.